jats-ug/ATS-Postiats-wiki/Frequently-asked-questions.md

 [14]: https://groups.google.com/forum/?fromgroups=#!topic/ats-lang-users/bnROVnWcFMU
 [15]: https://groups.google.com/forum/?fromgroups=#!topic/ats-lang-users/oFuXRr4K8ts

-**Why did I get a segmentation fault?**

-You probably have an unintended infinite recursion; these are generally easy to find.
-For more information, see [[loop|Loop]]s.

-If you are doing something unsafe with memory, though, there are other possibilities.
-For more information, see [[memory leaks|Memory leaks]].

 **I have two different types being used together in the same data structure, and they typecheck!
 Is this a bug?**

 After perhaps being exposed to the rigor of dependent types, one may occasionally be surprised: but the short answer is it probably isn't a bug.
 [Here][16] is an example where `list0` will accept multiple values, each with a distinct type, as inputs (for example, `string`s, `float`s, or `int`s).
 [Here][17] is an example with templates.
 The notion has to do with ["subtypes"][18], and specifically, how ATS defines subtypes.
 This should not be a problem in ATS2, and is one of the [major reasons for ATS2][19].